Oxaide

 Serious analysis combines DCIR with capacity, thermal, and telemetry evidence instead of treating it as a one-metric answer

-The real question is not whether DCIR is rising.
-It is what that resistance shift means for usable performance, thermal behaviour, and downside exposure in the asset you are underwriting or operating.
+What matters is what that resistance shift means for usable performance, thermal behaviour, and downside exposure in the asset you are underwriting or operating.

 In serious BESS work, DCIR matters because resistance is tied to heat, efficiency, power capability, and how the asset behaves under stress.
 That matters far more than the acronym itself.